JeanPiffaut/ChronicleTracker/README.md

 # ChronicleTracker

+Welcome to the backend of our exciting platform!
+This project serves as the backbone for a unique and powerful tool that allows you to create intricate diagrams of character relationships and significant milestones within diverse stories you wish to document.
+By using this platform, you'll gain valuable insights into the characters' growth over time and understand the pivotal events that have shaped their current state.

+Our platform simplifies the complex task of visualizing and tracking character development, making it an ideal companion for exploring and comprehending the captivating worlds of the stories we cherish.
+Whether you're an avid reader, writer, or simply intrigued by the art of storytelling, our platform promises to enrich your understanding of beloved narratives.

+Join us on this journey of discovery and creation, as we unlock the secrets of characters and their compelling journeys through the enchanting realm of storytelling.
+Let's delve deeper into the magic of stories together!

 ## Setting up Project Environment Variables

 To configure the necessary environment variables for the project, follow these steps: